LavDesign/Shopify_Liquid/packages/fab-cli/README.md

 # Fab CLI

-This package contains scripts used to enable the Bedrock on Liquid reference architecture.
+This package contains the Fab command-line.

 ## Table of Contents